Richard H. Driehaus Architecture Competition

 An international jury, representing diverse collaborating institutions, will choose three proposals that best represent the Competition’s objectives and criteria.

-In this stage, announced by the Ministry of Public Works, architects and urban planners from around the world will be able to submit their designs for any of the three locations selected in the first phase.
+In this stage, announced by the Ministry of Public Works, architects and urban planners from around the world will be able to submit their designs for any of the four locations selected in the first phase.

 A second international jury selects the best design proposals for each one of the previously selected locations.